HEALING FROM PAIN. HEALING FOR LIFE.

 Conceptualizing pain as an object or an experience, rather than something that we are subjected to, gives us the power to change how it affects us.

-Mindfulness techniques have been proven to be one of the most effective ways to treat chronic or persistent pain.
+Mindfulness techniques have been proven to be one of the most effective ways to treat chronic or persistent pain and chemical dependency, as well as depression and anxiety.

-ROOTS-CPR uses Mindfulness Based Stress Reduction (MBSR), an evidence-based approach developed specifically to help people use their own breathing and internal focus to lower stress and anxiety centered around the pain experience.
+ROOTS-CPR uses meditation and Mindfulness Based Stress Reduction (MBSR), an evidence-based approach developed to help people use their own breathing and internal focus to lower stress and anxiety centered around the pain experience and the related co-occurring issues.

 Our work conditioning program will support you in developing the strength and skills you need to perform your job duties and get you back to work — to your full potential.